tm-a-t/TGPy/guide/docs/extensibility/modules.md

 You can also use `#!python modules.add(module_name, code)` to add any other code.

+!!!
+Info
-If the module with this name already exists, its code will be replaced.
+    If a module with this name already exists, its code will be replaced.

 !!! example